kvp7206/uGFX/drivers/gdisp/SSD2119/readme.txt

 		Currently known boards are:
 			BOARD_EMBEST_DMSTF4BB		- GPIO interface
 			BOARD_EMBEST_DMSTF4BB_FSMC	- FSMC interface
+		Both board configurations assume you have STM32_PWM_USE_TIM4 set to TRUE in your mcuconf.h.

 	d) The following are optional - define them if you are not using the defaults below:
 		#define GDISP_SCREEN_WIDTH	320